 We are covered by the Financial Services Compensation Scheme.
 If We are unable to meet Our financial obligations You may be entitled to compensation from the scheme, depending on the type of insurance and the circumstances of the claim.
 The compensation scheme does not apply to consumer credit.
 Further information about compensation scheme arrangements is available at www.fscs.org.uk, and on 0800 678 1100, or +44 (0)20 7741 4100.

 Money laundering/Proceeds of crime

-We are obliged to report to the National Crime Agency any suspicion of money laundering or terrorist financing activity and we are prohibited from disclosing any such report.
+We are obliged to report to the National Crime Agency any suspicion of money laundering or terrorist financing activity and We are prohibited from disclosing any such report.

 Adequacy of insurance values

-Conflicts of interest
+Conflicts of interest/Customers best interest

 Law and jurisdiction